Serapieum-of-alex/pyramids/docs/dataset.rst

     method: [String]
         resampling technique default is "Nearest"
         https://gisgeography.com/raster-resampling/
-        "nearest neibour" for nearest neighbour,"cubic" for cubic convolution, "bilinear" for bilinear
+        "nearest neigbour" for nearest neighbour,"cubic" for cubic convolution, "bilinear" for bilinear
     maintain_alighment : [bool]
         True to maintain the number of rows and columns of the raster the same after re-projection.
 Default is False.